wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 It also allows you to add/display the shopping cart on any post or page or sidebar easily.
 The shopping cart shows the user what they currently have in the cart and allows them to change quantity or remove the items.

 http://www.youtube.com/watch?v=tEZWfTmZ2kk

+You will be able to create products by using shortcodes dynamically.

+The shopping cart output will be responsive if you are using it with a responsive theme.

 It can be easily integrated with the NextGen Photo Gallery plugin to accommodate the selling of photographs from your gallery.